CheyenneWing/Joey_NMT_ood_tutorial/docs/index.md

-<p> test12</p>
+<p> test13</p>
 <h1>Preparing Data for Joey NMT Toolkit</h1>

 <h2>Introduction</h2>

 <p>Joey NMT is a neural machine translation toolkit that aims to be accessible to novice learners.
  Joey NMT requires parallel text of the source language immediately followed by a translation from the       target language.
-This tutorial focuses on preparing data from less-resources languages through examples of  data preperation for the Tohono O'odham language.
+This tutorial focuses on preparing data from less-resources languages through examples of  data preperation for the Tohono O'odham language (ISO code ood).
+Tohono O'odham is an endangered and less-resourced Native American language originating from southern Arizona and north-western Mexico.
 </p>

 <h2> Parallel Text Sources</h2>

-<p>Many translations of the Bible have been made for less-resourced and endangered languges.
-If you are interested in using Joey NMT for a less-resourced languages, you might begin by searching for a Bible translaion.
-For training Tohono O'odham (also written as ood) I used a translation of the New Testement from Wycliffe Bible Translators, Inc. The translation can be viewed here: https://ebible.org/find/details.php?id=oodNT © 2010, Wycliffe Bible Translators, Inc. All rights reserved.
+<p>Many translations of the Bible have been made for less-resourced and endangered languges, so if you looking for data for a less-resourced languages, searching for Bible translaion can be a good place to start.
+For preparing data for Joey NMT in Tohono O'odham I used the "Jiosh Wechij O'ohana" English to Tohono O'odham translation of the New Testament from Wycliffe Bible Translators, Inc. "Jiosh Wechij O'ohana" can be viewed by following this link:<br> https://ebible.org/find/details.php?id=oodNT
 </p>

 <h2> Expected Format</h2>